rusmadz/WD-SW4_GANIA/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This project is a pre requisite, in order to pass the subject WEB DESIGN.
 This Website include 2 different features.
-My Top 3 favorite favorite foods in the world, and my top 3 favorite place in the world.
-I hope this website will be accepted.
+The first one are different shoes you can try and buy.
+Feature 2 highlights the essential parts of a car.
+I only used html and css for this project.